appsody/website/content/docs/stacks/test.md

 appsody stack validate
 ```

-3. The validate command will then run through 6 operations and provide a summary of the result.
+3. The validate command then runs through six operations and provides a summary of the results.
 The following summary output shows the result of running `validate` against the starter stack:
 ```
 @@@@@@@@@ Validate Summary Start @@@@@@@@@@
 PASSED: Lint for stack: starter